 Get involved in student clubs, meet ups etc. On board you’ll find everything from student-run language clubs and pilate classes to organized coffee houses, movie and karaoke nights.
 Warning: Class Afloat students (really) love to dance.

 22:00 to 08:00 – Night Watch

-On a rotating basis, students stand 2 hours of night watch.
+On a rotating basis, students stand 2 hours of night watch at sea.
 Don’t worry, you learn to love it.

 Free time!
 Every student has 2hrs of free time in their daily schedule.
 When students are not in class or on watch, they are free to rest, study, socialize with friends or help out with sailing,